-Before filing an eviction case in court, it is necessary for the landlord to post a proper notice informing the tenant of the amount owed to the landlord or the tenant's non-compliance and giving the tenant the proscribed time to come into compliance.
+Before filing an eviction case in court, it is necessary for the landlord to post a proper notice informing the tenant of the amount owed to the landlord (or the tenant's non-compliance) and giving the tenant the proscribed time to come into compliance.

 The notice to the tenant must be in writing, and either hand-delivered, posted, or mailed, even if the rental agreement is oral.
 The owner, landlord or landlord's agent can post a notice to the tenant on the property.
 It is not required that a certified process server or sheriff post the notice to tenant on the property.
 Who Can Deliver the Notice to Tenant?

 If the tenant has not complied with the terms of a proper notice to tenant, and the notice has expired, the landlord may file an eviction case in court.

-After the eviction summons and complaint are served on the tenant or property, the tenant will have 5 business days to file a response and deposit unpaid rent into the registry of the court.
-When counting 5 business days, do not count the day of service, weekends or legal holidays.
+After the eviction summons and complaint are served on the tenant or property, the tenant will have 5 business days to file a response and deposit undisputed past due rent into the registry of the court.
+(When counting 5 business days, do not count the day of service, weekends or legal holidays.)

 Some common defenses to a Florida eviction case filed in court include: